 In this article you will find a practical explanation of Convergent Thinking.
 After reading, you will understand the basic concepts of this way of thinking which is used for problem solving.

-Convergent Thinking was developed by psychologist Joy Paul Guilford, who studied human intelligence.
+The theory behind this thinking style was developed by psychologist Joy Paul Guilford, who studied human intelligence.
 According to Guilford, human beings possess two types of thinking: Divergent Thinking and Convergent Thinking.
-In this article we will take a closer look at Convergent Thinking.
+In this article we will take a closer look at the second style.

 What is Convergent Thinking?